Barclays to sell BlackRock stake at a discount

-BlackRock will buy back 6.4 million shares for $1 billion (637 million pounds) the company said in a statement.
+BlackRock will buy back 6.4 million shares for $1 billion, the company said in a statement.

 If underwriters exercise the option to buy an additional 2.6 million in BlackRock shares, Barclays will have completely sold off an interest it has held for nearly three years.